PXLAutomation/ansible-roles-exercise-1/README.md

    * No repeating tasks - use a single role with variables
    * Use loop constructs when applying multiple similar firewall rules

-## Bonus Tasks
+4. **Extras**
    * Add support for additional ports (SSH on port 22 for all servers)
    * Implement a development inventory with different firewall settings
    * Create a custom handler to validate firewall rules after applying them